Purnesh Modi: Political career

-In 2019, Modi filed a criminal defamation case against Wayanad MP, Rahul Gandhi for a speech comparing Indian Prime Minister Narendra Modi with fugitives like Lalit Modi and Nirav Modi through their surname.
-Gandhi remarked; "Why do all thieves, be it Nirav Modi, Lalit Modi or Narendra Modi, have Modi in their names."
+In 2019, Modi filed a criminal defamation case against Wayanad MP Rahul Gandhi for remarks comparing Prime Minister Narendra Modi with fugitives such as Lalit Modi and Nirav Modi.

+Gandhi had remarked, "Why do all thieves, be it Nirav Modi, Lalit Modi or Narendra Modi, have Modi in their names?"

-Purnesh Modi had the distinction of being a party that had requested a stay on a case that he himself started.
-The stay was lifted after the judge was changed.
-On 23 March 2023, the Surat court convicted Gandhi and sentenced him to two years of imprisonment.
-Following the Representation of People Act, 1951, Gandhi was disqualified as member of the Lok Sabha on 24 March 2023.
-On 4 August, Gandhi's conviction was stayed by the Supreme Court of India pending appeal.
+Modi had earlier sought a stay on the case he initiated, which was later lifted after a change of judge.

+On 23 March 2023, a Surat court convicted Gandhi and sentenced him to two years' imprisonment.
+Following the Representation of the People Act, 1951, he was disqualified as a member of the Lok Sabha on 24 March 2023.

+On 4 August 2023, the Supreme Court of India stayed Gandhi's conviction pending appeal.